Andorem/NotifyUser/README.md

 # NotifyUser

-####_A simple Bukkit chat notification plugin_
-Version 1.0.x - Compatible with CraftBukkit versions 1.7.9+

-## About

 NotifyUser is a quick-and-easy chat plugin for sending and receiving chat notifications.
-When a player "tags" another username in the chat area (e.g. "@Andorem"), the username will become highlighted and the pinged user will receive a customizable alert, using sounds already available in vanilla Minecraft.
+When a player "tags" another user in the chat area (e.g. "@Andorem"), the username will become highlighted and the pinged user will receive a customizable alert, from sounds already available in Minecraft.

-There are many chat ping plugins that work great, but I was looking for something just a bit more customizable.
-As a result, NotifyUser has several configuration preferences (`/plugins/NotifyUser/config.yml`) such as choosing your desired sound, muting notifications, determining how players can be tagged, and the minimum requirements required to activate a ping.

-You can simply grab the [jar](http://dev.bukkit.org/bukkit-plugins/NotifyUser) and use it right away or, if you so wish, tweak the default configuration file.
-It's up to you!
+ As a result of a desire for a a bit more customizable ping plugin, UserNotify has several configuration preferences for choosing different sounds, muting notifications, tagging & pinging options.

 ## Installing

 Though customizable, NotifyUser works out of the box and requires no extra set-up to use.
-Just drop the Jar file into your server's plugin folder, restart, and you're good to go!
+Just drop the Jar file into your server's plugin folder, restart, and you're good to go.
+Or, if you so wish, tweak the default configuration file.
+It's up to you!

 ## How to use